VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 }
 ~~~

-The `FC` type (for `FunctionComponent`) includes a `children` prop implicitly.
-We don't necessarily need it.
+React's `FC` type (for `FunctionComponent`) includes a `children` prop implicitly.
 We could also
 declare it just as we do `TimePicker` but explicitly add a `children` prop of type `ReactNode` to `CardProps`.
 I prefer `FC`
 because it very clearly signifies the presence of `children` to library consumers and because the type parameter lets me enjoy
 some type inference.
 Notice how I don't have to specify the type of `p` because it's implicit from the type parameter `CardProps`.

 Still, not too bad, right?

-The last kind of component is a little complicated.
-It applies to form components.
+The last kind of component is a little complicated--form components.
 Our developers use [React Hook Form](https://react-hook-form.com/),
-and like every other form library I've used, it uses `ref`s to communicate with form components.
-This means the components in our library
+and like every other form library I've used, it uses `ref`s to maintain form state.
+This means our components
 need to provide a way to accept a `ref` and delegate it to their children.

 Most React engineers don't know this because they don't have to, but React provides a function for exactly this purpose called